 Direct visual inspection is the most common method of identifying these capacitors which have failed because of a bad electrolyte.
 Failed capacitors may show one or more of these visible symptoms:

 a.
 Bulging or cracking of the vent on top of the capacitor.

 b.
 Capacitor casing sitting crooked on the circuit board, as the bottom rubber plug has pushed out.

 c.
 Electrolyte leaked onto the motherboard from the base of the capacitor or vented from the top, visible as crusty rust-like brown in colour deposits.

 e.
 Detached or missing capacitor casing.
-Sometimes these vents do not open, a failed capacitor will literally explode, ejecting its contents violently and shooting the casing off the motherboard board.
+Sometimes these vents do not open, a failed capacitor will literally explode, ejecting its contents violently and shooting the casing of the motherboard board.

-Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you have this inspection done quickly especially for servers were manufactured before 2010.
-Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centers.
+Even though there are not many cases nowadays and seems to have receded since 2013, I still urge you to have this inspection done quickly especially for servers was manufactured before 2010.
+Apparently, I’m still seeing many of these branded servers are prone to this plague in operation when I was walking around the data centres.